codacy/docs/docs/release-notes/cloud/cloud-2023-11-13-jira-slack-webhooks-repo-integrations-removal.md

 Your existing integrations will keep working for now and [will be removed on the week of MM DD YYYY](#removal-of-existing-integrations).
 However, you can no longer configure or delete them on the Codacy app.<!--TODO CY-7215 Update date-->

-Due to <span class="skip-vale">very</span> low usage of these integrations, their maintenance had been neglected for years.
-Thus, they were starting to negatively impact our speed to deliver new features.
-Although there's no timeline in place to make these integrations available again, we're open to looking into them upon feedback.
+Due to their limited adoption, these integrations haven't been maintained for some time and have started impacting the delivery of new features.
+Although there's no plan to make these integrations available again, we're open to looking into them upon feedback.

 ## Removal of existing integrations